Chen4549/skyfinder_test/README.md

 ## Beyond Image-Only: Multimodal Fusion

 Predicting temperature accurately can be challenging when relying solely on visual cues from a window.
-To address this, we leverage the rich metadata provided by the **Skyfinder** dataset to build a more robust model.
+To address this, I leverage the rich metadata provided by the **Skyfinder** dataset to build a more robust model.

 ### Addressing Data Leakage
 While metadata like dew point or humidity are highly predictive, they often correlate so closely with temperature that including them can lead to **data leakage**—where the model "cheats" by using information that wouldn't be available or would be redundant in a real-world deployment.

-To ensure the model is practical and generalizable, we utilize only the most accessible geographical and temporal information:
+To ensure the model is practical and generalizable, I utilize only the most accessible geographical and temporal information:
 * **Latitude**
 * **Longitude**
 * **Month**